 - 1. On exit from this routine the sparse matrix is in the build state. - 2.
 The descriptor may be in either the build or assembled state. - 3.
 Providing a good estimate for the number of nonzeroes nnz in the assembled matrix may substantially improve performance in the matrix build phase, as it will reduce or eliminate the need for (potentially multiple) data reallocations.

-'''

-psb_spins - Insert a set of coefficients into a sparse matrix
+psb\spins - Insert a cloud of elements into a sparse matrix

-'''

-''' call psb_spins(nz, ia, ja, val, a, desc_a, info [,local]) call psb_spins(nr, irw, irp, ja, val, a, desc_a, info [,local]) '''
+call psb\spins(nz, ia, ja, val, a, desc\a, info [,local])

-nz the number of coefficients to be inserted.
+nz the number of elements to be inserted.

 Specified as: an integer scalar.